 Leverage and Capital Efficiency

-The futures market enables traders to manage substantial amounts of an asset with a relatively modest initial investment, referred to as margin.
-This leverage allows traders to enhance their potential profits without needing to invest the full value of the asset.
-While leverage can boost returns, it also introduces a greater level of risk, as losses can be increased as well.
+The advantages of futures include the ability to manage substantial amounts of an asset with a relatively modest initial investment, referred to as margin.
+This leverage allows traders to enhance potential profits without investing the full value of the asset.
+However, leverage also increases risk, as losses can be amplified.

 Price Discovery